-Seniors who have earned eighteen (18) credits and are on track for graduation must take a minimum of four (4) classes.
+Seniors who have earned eighteen (18) credits by the end of their Junior year and are on track for graduation must take a minimum of four (4) classes.
 Senior students with less than a full schedule may not have an open period within their class schedule and will not be allowed to remain on campus during unscheduled class time.